bkper/bkper-mark-duplicate-transactions/README.md

 ## Restrictions & Limitations

 - This is a Beta and you need to request access to work with it.
 - Duplicate Transactions marks 100 duplicates at a time, this to avoid any performance issues.
+- You need edit permissions to mark duplicates.